Waldo Frank: Early years

-Waldo Frank was born in Long Branch, New Jersey on August 25, 1889, during his family's summer vacation.
+Waldo Frank was born in Long Branch, New Jersey, on August 25, 1889, during his family's summer vacation.
 He was the youngest of four children to Julius J. Frank, a prosperous Wall Street attorney employed by the Hamburg-Amerika Line, and his wife, the former Helene Rosenberg, who hailed from the American South and was the daughter of a Confederate blockade runner during the American Civil War.

 The young Frank grew up on the Upper West Side of New York City, where he attended DeWitt Clinton High School.
 He was expelled from school for refusing to take a Shakespeare course, saying that he knew more than the teacher and subsequently spent a year attending a college preparatory boarding school in Lausanne, Switzerland.
 Upon his return to the United States, Frank enrolled at Yale University, first earning a bachelor's degree before completing his Master's degree in 1911.

 Following graduation, Frank worked briefly as a reporter for the New York Times before leaving in 1913 for Paris, where he went to read and write.
 With World War I in the wings, Frank returned to New York City in 1914.

+In January 1917, Frank married Margaret Naumburg, a postgraduate pupil of John Dewey.

 Literary career

 Frank's first published novel, The Unwelcome Man (1917), was a psychoanalytic look into a man contemplating suicide.
 The novel also drew upon the ideas of New England transcendentalist Ralph Waldo Emerson and the poet Walt Whitman.

 In 1916, Frank became associate editor of The Seven Arts, a journal that ran for just twelve issues but nonetheless became an important artistic and political influence.
 Its contributors were determined pacifists, a position that caused a decline in subscriptions and supporting funds.
 Contributors included Randolph Bourne, Van Wyck Brooks, and James Oppenheim, the founder and general editor of the magazine.

-In January 1917, Frank married Margaret Naumburg, a postgraduate pupil of John Dewey.
-She developed techniques which later became known as art therapy.

-In 1921 Frank met and became intense friends with the young writer, Jean Toomer.
+In 1921 Frank met and became intense friends with the young writer Jean Toomer.
 He served as editor for Toomer's first novel, Cane (1923), a modernist work combining poems and associated stories, inspired by his working in the rural South as a school principal at a black school.
 Toomer became an important figure in the Harlem Renaissance; of mixed-race and majority-white, complex ethnicity, he resisted being classified as a black writer and said he was "an American".
 They had a falling out and their friendship ended after 1923, due in part to an affair between Toomer and Naumburg.

 Frank became a regular contributor to the New Yorker in 1925 under the pseudonym "Search-Light".